Indonesia

 Indonesia's water and sanitation crisis

-With a population of 273 million people, Indonesia is the fourth most populous country in the world and claims Southeast Asia’s largest economy.
-The capital, Jakarta, continues to expand as an international hub; however, rural communities and residents of informal settlements in urban areas struggle in terms of poor health and infrastructure.
-For many households, water sources are distant, contaminated or expensive, and household sanitation is unaffordable.
+With a population of 275 million people, Indonesia is the fourth most populous country in the world and claims Southeast Asia’s largest economy.
+The capital, Jakarta, continues to expand as an international hub, however, rural communities and residents of informal settlements in urban areas struggle with infrastructure and poor health.
+For many families, water sources are distant, contaminated or expensive, and household sanitation is unaffordable.

 Our impact in Indonesia

-Water.org first launched programming in Indonesia in 2015.
-We’ve made rapid progress in increasing access to water and sanitation for low-income households through WaterCredit, building strong relationships with more than 21 local financial institutions, and changing the lives of more than 3.8 million people.
+Since 2014, we have rapidly increased access to water and sanitation for low-income households through our WaterCredit solution, building strong relationships with more than 25 local financial institutions, and changing the lives of more than 5.1 million people with safe water or sanitation.

-Water.org sees great potential to further increase our impact by collaborating with local water utilities.
-We can provide customized technical assistance to these government-owned utilities to improve their business operations and sustainability of services.
-This includes helping them develop affordable financing options for clients who are connecting to their system for the first time, as well as helping them develop digital payment options for greater convenience and cost-efficiency.
+We are also working with government-owned local water utilities to improve their business operations and sustainability of services.
+This includes helping them develop affordable financing options for clients who are connecting to their system for the first time, as well as helping them implement solutions that are both cost and energy efficient.

 Indonesia impact statistics

-To help us reach more people in need of safe water and sanitation in Indonesia, donate today.
+To help end the water crisis in Indonesia, donate today.

 Donate